 Iowa Medicaid companies say program is underfunded

-The companies running Iowa's newly privatized Medicaid system are complaining of drastic underfunding of the program in documents obtained by The Des Moines Register.
-Gov. Terry Branstad ordered the shift to private Medicaid management last year, and it went into effect April 1.
-The Des Moines Register reports Amerigroup, AmeriHealth Caritas and UnitedHealthcare told state officials their reimbursement rates were based on deeply flawed cost estimates provided to them before the program began.
+The companies running Iowa's newly privatized Medicaid system are complaining of drastic underfunding of the program in documents obtained by the Des Moines Register.
+DES MOINES - The companies running Iowa's newly privatized Medicaid system are complaining of drastic underfunding of the program in documents obtained by the Des Moines Register.

 Add your comments below